 - In December 2016, Jeremy Corbyn voted in Parliament in favour of the UK leaving the EU and for the process to start no later than 31 March 2017.

 - Jeremy Corbyn three times voted in February 2017 in favour of the Prime Minister starting the process of leaving the European Union.

 - During the 2017 general election, the independent Channel 4 Factcheck service found very little difference between Jeremy Corbyn and Theresa May over Europe.

 - In the summer of 2017, Jeremy Corbyn opposed Britain remaining in the Single Market.
 He even sacked from his team Labour MPs who voted in favour of membership of the Single Market.

-As the Labour Leave group wrote in April 2016:
+Or, as the Labour Leave group wrote about Jeremy Corbyn in April 2016:

 Corbyn is a well known Eurosceptic, who voted against membership in 1975, voted against the Maastricht Treaty in 1993, and voted against the Lisbon Treaty in 2009.